christiangriset/redbox/s3box/README.md

 `func Pack(data []byte) error`

 Pack buffers the data.
-Once the buffer grows larger than it's maximum size (10MB by default) the data is gziped and streamed to s3.
+Once the buffer grows larger than the supplied `BufferSize` the data is gziped and streamed to s3.

 Pack is concurrency safe.